-The plumbing and fittings appear of copper/PVC piping, where seen.
-There is a redundant and drained lead lined cold water tank above the bathroom.
-Three piece bathroom suite.
+Plumbing and fittings appear of copper/PVC piping where seen.
+We assume all original lead plumbing has been modernised.
+Bathroom suite.

 Heating and hot water

 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.